Otto Harbach: Career (1912–1936)

 Harbach's work with Hoschna had established his reputation as a competent Broadway lyricist and librettist.
 Producer Arthur Hammerstein asked Harbach in 1912 to serve as librettist for a new operetta called The Firefly, to be composed by Rudolf Friml.
 Harbach set his libretto in contemporary Manhattan and Bermuda, which differed from the typical European setting for operettas.
 The result was a huge success, with hits such as "Sympathy", "Giannina Mia", and "Love is Like a Firefly".

 The success of The Firefly led to ten more musical collaborations for librettist Harbach, composer Friml, and producer Arthur Hammerstein, including High Jinks (1913) and Katinka (1915).
-Most of the shows Harbach and Friml wrote ran for over 200 performances each, which was a successful run for the time period.
+Most of the shows Harbach and Friml wrote ran for more than 200 performances each, which was a successful run for the time period.

 Harbach also worked on projects with other collaborators during this time.
 In 1914, he contributed the libretto only to the Percy Wenrich musical The Crinoline Girl.
 He collaborated with composer Louis Hirsch and scored his biggest success thus far in his career in 1917 with Going Up.
 This was his first attempt at a musical comedy, as opposed to an American operetta.
 The show was based on the 1910 comedy The Aviator by James Montgomery, who co-wrote the libretto with Harbach.
 The show ran for 351 performances, toured nationally, and was an even larger hit in London.

-Also in 1917, he shortened his name from Hauerbach to Harbach to avoid anti-German sentiment caused by World War I. Harbach and Hirsch collaborated on another notable Broadway production in 1920, Mary.
+Also in 1917, he shortened his name from Hauerbach to Harbach, to avoid the anti-German sentiment caused by World War I. Harbach and Hirsch collaborated on another notable Broadway production in 1920, Mary.

 Also around 1920, producer Arthur Hammerstein introduced his nephew Oscar Hammerstein II to Harbach.
 Oscar was an aspiring lyricist and book writer, and Harbach became his mentor.
 Harbach encouraged Oscar to treat writing for the musical theatre as a "serious art form."
 Together, they wrote book and lyrics for Tickle Me (1920), Jimmie (1920), Wildflower (1923), Rose-Marie (1924), Sunny (1925), Song of the Flame (1925), The Wild Rose (1926), The Desert Song (1926), Golden Dawn (1927), and Good Boy (1928).

 Harbach and Hammerstein's operetta collaboration, Wildflower (1923), was Harbach's first work with composer Vincent Youmans.
-Harbach would then collaborate with composer Youmans, co-lyricist Irving Caesar, and co-librettist Frank Mandel on the 1925 hit musical comedy No, No, Nanette.
+Harbach collaborated again with Youmans, as well as with co-lyricist Irving Caesar and co-librettist Frank Mandel on the 1925 hit musical comedy No, No, Nanette.